codejedi-ai/tavus-vibecode-quickstart/README.md

 ```

 **Netlify:**
-Add environment variables in Site Settings → Environment Variables
+- Add environment variables in Site Settings → Environment Variables
+- The `_redirects` file is included for proper SPA routing

 **Railway/Render/Heroku:**
-Use their respective environment variable configuration panels
+- Use their respective environment variable configuration panels
+- Ensure your platform supports SPA routing or configure redirects

 <br></br>
 ## 🚨 Troubleshooting